jonas-p/go-shp/README.md

 ### To do
 - Testing, currently only tests exist for reading shapefiles for type point, polyline and polygon.
-- Rewrite to remove duplicate code
+- Rewrite parts that include duplicate code.

 ### Resources